rammne/newgen-olopsc/README.md

+# SANITY SETUP NOT YET FINISHED.
+USE HARD CODED DATA FIRST FOR THE FRONTEND.

 # New Gen Monorepo

 This project is a Headless Hybrid Monorepo designed for the OLOPSC official website.
 It decouples content management from the presentation layer to ensure high performance, security, and scalability.